 The SCI Primer must be read and followed prior to carrying out this SOP.
 Ensure that the site and conditions are appropriate for the study objectives (see SCI Primer).
 Visually examine the area or reach to be sampled.
 Either walk or boat throughout the aquatic system, paying close attention to its physical and habitat characteristics.
 Be very careful when walking through the system not to disturb aquatic habitats.
 Such disturbances could lead to inaccurate BioRecon and/or habitat assessment results.
 The length of a discrete BioRecon station consists of a 100-m stretch of stream, and the width is from bank to bank.
 Do not sample if site conditions (habitat, hydrology, etc.) are not consistent with study objectives, as described in the SCI Primer.

 You must be familiar with the rainfall, stage height patterns, and stream flows in the area to be sampled.
 If you do not know how the water has fluctuated in the stream, do not sample.
-You must ensure that antecedent hydrologic conditions were sufficient to support the expected stream macroinvertebrate community appropriate for that site, and to avoid SCI failures which are due to natural water level fluctuations.
+You must ensure that antecedent hydrologic conditions were sufficient to support the expected stream macroinvertebrate community appropriate for that site, and to avoid BioRecon failures which are due to natural water level fluctuations.

 Do not conduct BioRecon sampling if the velocity is less than 0.05 m/sec (unless study objectives dictate otherwise, see SCI Primer).
 If the stream has had low flow (low water level and velocity, but not completely dry) with insufficient habitat or velocity for sampling, do not perform the BioRecon until sufficient habitat has been wetted and the stream has maintained a minimum of 0.05 m/sec velocity for at least 28 days (unless study objectives dictate otherwise, see SCI Primer).